PYNE-AD/cs207-FinalProject/docs/milestone1.md

 ![Derivative of Composition](https://latex.codecogs.com/gif.latex?F%27%28x%29%20%3D%20f%27%28g%28x%29%29g%27%28x%29)

 In automatic differentiation, we treat a function as the composition of all of its elementary operations.
-Thus, the derivative of the original function is the result of the Chain Rule combining the derivatives of its constituents.
+Thus, the derivative of the original function is the result of using the Chain Rule to combine the derivatives of its constituents.

 ### Computational Graph